nexusunited/nexuscli/README.md

 Usage
 --------
 You have to run the nxscli command in your project root directory.
-That's the same directory where you can have created the "config" directory.
+That's the same directory where you have created the "config" directory.
 ```
 nxscli <command>
 ```